CNA Program Details

 - Black Fine Tipped Pens / Highlighters / Pencil

-Additionally, if you have a case worker with the Department of Rehabilitation, CalWorks, or a local tribe, please contact them about funds available for education and training.
+Additionally, if you have a case worker with the Department of Rehabilitation, CalWorks, or a local tribe, funds may be available to you for education and training.